 Read on to get the lowdown on how I, a “professional travel blogger” chose to spend her weekend in Budapest.
 Find out where to sleep, where to eat, and what to do to make the most of a fast 48 hours in this thriving city.

 Travel to Hungary and Spend A Weekend in Budapest

-This post is the first in a new series that I’m introducing here on the blog, featuring weekends guides to various places I frequent around Europe.
-Watch my weekend guides space, as I plan to add more destinations in the near future.
-Since Budapest is my favourite city in all of Europe, it only made sense to start with Budapest.
+This post is the first in a new series that I’m introducing here on the blog, featuring weekend guides to various places I frequent around Europe.
+Since Budapest is my favorite city in all of Europe, it only made sense to start with Budapest.

 1) Be Fancy and Rest Your Pretty Head at a Boutique Hotel

 I booked a single room with a view overlooking the street.
-While the room was on the smallish side, it had everything I needed like a minibar (I totally broke open a bottle of red Hungarian arrival right after I checked in!), a flat screen television with many English channels, a desk area for work, a hotel safe, etc.
+While the room was on the smallish side, it had everything I needed like a minibar (I broke open a bottle of red Hungarian arrival right after I checked in!), a flat-screen television with many English channels, a desk area for work, a hotel safe, etc.

 The cost for two nights with breakfast included was €146 (about 46,000 forints).